 As ChatGPT continues to pique the curiosity of people at all stages of life, it was perhaps only a matter of time before its considerable powers of eloquence were put to mischievous use, especially in the education system.

-At the time of going to press, the prominent chatbot and AI writer has been banned in educational institutions around the world, from high schools across America (opens in new tab) and Australia (opens in new tab) to universities in France (opens in new tab) and India (opens in new tab), with some university professors having caught their students using ChatGPT to write their entire assignments (opens in new tab).
+At the time of going to press, the prominent chatbot and AI writer has been banned in educational institutions around the world, from high schools across America and Australia to universities in France and India, with some university professors having caught their students using ChatGPT to write their entire assignments.